 It is evident from the above results that React Native is slightly better for CPU consumption.
 React Native allows the developers to ingrain the native code into the app to tackle this challenge.

-Hence, performance-wise I can sum up that React Native is a better choice for developing iOS native applications.
+Hence, performance-wise, we can sum up that React Native is a better choice for developing iOS native applications.

-When developing an iOS application using React Native, it has a comparatively speedier development than Swift, and the development cycle is shorter.
-Whereas iOS app development time with Swift is relatively slow and a longer development cycle.
+When developing an application using React Native for iOS has a comparatively speedier development than Swift, and the development cycle is shorter.
+In contrast, the iOS app development time with Swift is relatively slow and has a longer development cycle.

 However, with React Native framework, you can develop a heavy-weight iOS application, and instead, with Swift iOS programming language, you can build a lightweight application.